Install .NET on macOS

 |.NET Version||Architecture||SDK||Runtime||Path conflict|

-The x64 and Arm64 versions of the .NET 6 SDK exist independently from each other.
+Starting with .NET 6, the x64 and Arm64 versions of the .NET SDK exist independently from each other.
 If a new version is released, each install needs to be upgraded.

-The x64 .NET 6 SDK installs to its own directory, as described in the previous section.
-This allows the Arm64 and x64 versions of the .NET 6 SDK to exist on the same machine.
-However, any x64 SDK prior to 6.0 isn't supported and installs to the same location as the Arm64 version, the /usr/local/share/dotnet/ folder.
+Starting with .NET 6, the x64 .NET SDK installs to its own directory, as described in the previous section.
+This allows the Arm64 and x64 versions of the .NET SDK to exist on the same machine.
+However, any x64 SDK prior to .NET 6 isn't supported and installs to the same location as the Arm64 version, the /usr/local/share/dotnet/ folder.
 If you want to install an unsupported x64 SDK, you'll need to first uninstall the Arm64 version.
 The opposite is also true, you'll need to uninstall the unsupported x64 SDK to install the Arm64 version.